 Deeper pressure trigger point therapy and kneading of specified areas tends to be most effective.
 Let your massage therapist know if a massage is too intense.

-Keep in mind that neuropathic pain may respond difficult to touch at first, so massage can prove challenging in the beginning.
+Keep in mind that neuropathic myofascial pain may respond by being difficult to touch at first, so massage can prove challenging in the beginning.
 Start with a little at a time — easy does it!
-It’s best to work with a massage therapy who has experience treating neuropathic pain patients.
-It’s ideal to start easy and gradually increase pressure over the course of several sessions.
+It’s best to work with a massage therapist who has experience treating neuropathic and myofascial pain patients.
+It’s ideal to start easy and change technique over the course of several sessions.

 We generally recommend 60-minute sessions once a week until the pain feels better.
 It’s ideal to spread the treatment over several sessions for best results.